kazzle101/ShrimpRocks/README.md

 <img src='./images/readmeImgs/04_all_pebbles_selected.png?raw=true' alt="All Pebbles Selected" width='300' />

-__Applying Filters:__ A number of different filters (in `imgFilters.py`) are applied to remove pebbles from the sample that do not qualify, some with more success than others; the settings for each filter are a compromise so they work across the range of pebble sizes.
-First, those where the outline (contour) is too short, or that the area they take up is too small are removed:
+__Applying Filters:__ A number of different filters (in `imgFilters.py`) are applied to remove pebbles from the sample that do not qualify, some with more success than others; the settings for each filter are a compromise so they work across the range of pebble sizes and as the filters are applied accumulatively the latter filters show the least number of changes (for experimentation, see the `--clickimage` option below).

+__Minumum Size:__ First, those where the outline (contour) is too short, or that the area they take up is too small are removed:

 <img src='./images/readmeImgs/05_filter_minimum_size.png?raw=true' alt="Remove pebbles that are too small" width='300' />